Category Archives: Labs

 1. Reading the array.
 Reuse the code that you have done before.
 Copy it in with its comment.

 2. Reading the index.
 For this, you need a new function.
 Let’s make it a generic and reusable function that you can use in the future – reading an integer in range.
-This way you can use it whenever you need one (i.e. from 0 to 5; from -10 to 10; etc).
+This way you can use it whenever you need one (e.g. from 0 to 5; from -10 to 10; etc).
 If you completed the extra task from last week, you will likely already have this function.

 I’m proposing two ways to write this function.
 Pick the one that you prefer and implement it.